Keedizhang/UmeSansBeta/README.md

 ## About us & Contributing

-UmeSansBeta is inspired by various attempts of trying sans serif style in font design among the younger generation of native Tibetan language users, graphic designers, and developers in early 2021.
-After Kedi Zhang finished up the preliminary working prototype in mid 2022, Pentsok Whenggyel Rtsang and Dondrup Dorje started contributing to the project in various perspectives like design concept investigation and jargon translation, design feedback and iteration, as well as external communication work.

-UmeSansBeta is inspired by various attempts at sans-serif font design by younger native Tibetan language users, graphic designers, and developers since early 2021.
+~~UmeSansBeta~~ **KhaWa Betsugs Sans** is inspired by various attempts at sans-serif font design by younger native Tibetan language users, graphic designers, and developers since early 2021.

 After Kedi Zhang completed a preliminary working prototype in mid-2022, Pentsok Whenggyel Rtsang and Dondrup Dorje started contributing to the project in various ways, including jargon translation, collecting design feedback, and external communication.

+Based on these feedbacks, Kedi refined and finished the design and development work of KhaWa Betsugs Sans v1.0.0 on Dec 2024.

-You can help with UmeSansBeta development in several ways:
+You can continue help with KhaWa Betsugs Sans in several ways:

 - Test the fonts in various documents.
 - Report problems you encounter.